-This really is the best chicken cacciatore recipe!
-Deliciously rich but simple to make, this easy weeknight meal only takes 30 minutes to create from scratch.
+This Chicken Cacciatore is deliciously rich but simple to make, this easy weeknight meal only takes 30 minutes to create from scratch.

 Chicken cacciatore is such a rich and flavorful dish, but it’s so easy to make this restaurant quality meal at home.
 This needs to make an appearance on your weekly meal rotation for sure!

 Be sure to see the recipe card below for full ingredients and instructions/

 - In a shallow bowl, combine the flour, salt, pepper, thyme and oregano

 - Dredge the chicken in the mixture